jcramem/Pewlett-Hackard-Analysis/README.md

 * Software: PostgreSQL 11.1, pgAdmin 4

 ## Queries
+* All queries are included in the file
 * A query to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955.

       SELECT e.emp_no, e.first_name, e.last_name, l.title, l.from_date, l.to_date